- Construction of a new single family home or duplex, additions, alterations and remodel of an existing home

 Schedule an appointment to speak with one of our counter planners, plans examiners or civil engineers.
 We are more than happy to help answer any questions you may have.

-You can apply for certain types of permits online.
+You can apply for certain types of permits online using our Plan Review Online (PRO) request form.
 For homeowners going through this the first time, we ask that you make an appointment so we can walk you through the process.
-A licensed contractor can apply for simple over-the-counter permits online, such as a residential electrical, mechanical or plumbing permit.
-For contractors using this service for the first time, an informational handout (PDF) is provided to explain the process.
+If the type of permit you need is not available online, then it must be applied for in-person.

 - Prior to the appointment, make sure to have all applicable forms filled out and saved to a USB drive.
 We do not accept any paper applications or plans.
 Please make sure the USB drive only contains permit information.
 Each USB drive is scanned for viruses before being accepted.